 Each foreign student must have a completed Certificate of Eligibility (Form I-20) in order to study at the University.
 Upon the student's admission to the graduate program, the department of education will forward copies of the completed application and the letter of admission to the University's office of international and intercultural education.
 It is the student’s responsibility to work with that office to complete the following documents:

-· copy of completed application
+- copy of a completed application

-· copy of acceptance letter
+- copy of an acceptance letter

-· copy of Certificate of Finances
+- copy of Certificate of Finances

-· copy of any financial aid award (if applicable)
+- copy of any financial aid award (if applicable)